 Why can’t I hear my intuition talking to me?

 We weren’t taught to follow our intuition, or our inner guidance.
 There are many possible reasons why you may not be aware of this inner voice yammering away at you day after day.
 Here are a few:

 - We all went to school and had to memorize facts.
 The more we memorized facts, the more we were rewarded.
 We therefore became conditioned to rely on external information over inner guidance.

 - Most of us look outside ourselves for information.
 We ask for advice from people we trust.
-We tend to over-rely on others.
+We tend to over-rely on others to validate (or contradict) our hunches.
 Obviously, we sometimes NEED external support to work through our issues, that’s how I make my living, after all.
 There’s a balance there, is what I’m saying.

 - It’s possible that no one ever told you that your inner voice is talking to you constantly.

 - Actively listening to your intuition takes practice, and requires you to be quiet amidst the cacophony of modern life.

 - The Internet now “knows” everything.
 We spend way too much time in front of screens, rather than with ourselves.